 “Good thing it’s all digital now,” Kasey said with a laugh.

 “Yeah,” Taraka said.
-“But at least with coins you could through them at people.
+“But at least with coins you could throw them at people.
 You can’t do that with credits.”

 “There are plenty of other things that are better for throwing at people,” Kasey pointed out.

 “Yeah, whatever,” Taraka replied before wandering off to another part of the room.